 BrokenCrow is a creative think-tank and production company, founded in 2011 by Ronan FitzGibbon.
 It is a company powered by an ensemble of skilled practitioners.
 We collaborate to create work that challenges, engages and entertains audiences.
 As an ensemble we assist and support one another in the realisation of theatrical projects, so that at any given time we can have between two and four projects in various phases of development.
 Creative collaboration is at the core of our process.
 We believe it is enriching to engage with different artistic perspectives and regularly assist artists and projects from outside the group.

-This year we returned to the Cork Midsummer Festival with our second play for young audiences.
-Miss Happiness and Miss Flower is an adaptation by Deirdre Dwyer of Rumer Goden’s novel and is playing in libraries across Cork this June.
+Since then, we returned to the Cork Midsummer Festival with our second play for young audiences.
+Miss Happiness and Miss Flower, an adaptation by Deirdre Dwyer of Rumer Goden’s novel along with so many more exciting projects.

 We love to play, so if you have a project you’d like to discuss with a multidisciplinary group, just drop us a line.
 We don’t seek any ownership.
 We just want to help good work.